8ta4/accent/DONTREADME.md

 - in low-noise settings because it's fair to tell users to practice somewhere quiet.

+> What speech-to-text API does this tool use?

+`accent` uses Deepgram's speech-to-text API.
+But Deepgram doesn't support custom cross-origin resource sharing (CORS).
+According to their documentation, "[This SDK now works in the browser.
+If you'd like to make REST-based requests (pre-recorded transcription, on-premise, and management requests), then you'll need to use a proxy as we do not support custom CORS origins](https://github.com/deepgram/deepgram-js-sdk/blob/af5b1a5b1218a86a9ff140a0a324c4962a1e6ca7/README.md?plain=1#L148)."

+> Does this tool use a proxy?

+No, `accent` doesn't use a proxy. `accent` is an Electron app.
+That means `accent` can use Node.js to make API requests without dealing with CORS issues.

+> Does this tool use Deepgram's text-to-speech API?

+No, it doesn't.
+Deepgram's text to speech sometimes mispronounces words.

 > Does this tool use macOS's built-in text to speech?

 No, it doesn't.
 The built-in text to speech on macOS sounds low-quality.